 Wrapping up

-So there you have it - everything you need to know when it comes to how to start a podcast!
-Starting a podcast from scratch can be a daunting experience, but at the end of the day, the fastest way to figure out what works is to get stuck in and start testing your ideas.
+So there you have it - everything you need to know when it comes to how to start a podcast in the UK!
+Podcasting for beginners can be a daunting experience, but at the end of the day, the fastest way to figure out what works is to get stuck in and start testing your ideas.
 You may find that you need to tweak things like length, frequency, and format as you adjust to your own capacities as well as the desires of your audience - this is a normal part of the creative process, so allow yourself to evolve and don't hold yourself to such rigid expectations.

 Looking for a podcast studio in London?